Paul Achleitner: Deutsche Bank, 2012–2022

 After his appointment to the chairman of the supervisory board of Deutsche Bank, he retained the support of the bank's biggest shareholder, Qatari Sheikh Hamad bin Jassim bin Jaber Al Thani, and, in 2017, shareholders backed Achleitner's re-election to a second five-year term.
 From 2018 until 2020, he faced for three years in a row a vote to remove him from his post.
 Through his time in office, he oversaw multiple CEO changes, including Anshu Jain (2012-2015), Jürgen Fitschen (2012-2016), John Cryan (2015-2018) and Christian Sewing (2018–2022).

 According to various surveys, Achleitner was the highest paid supervisory board head at Germany's 30 biggest listed companies that make up the benchmark DAX index between 2016 and 2018.
-In August 2019 alson, he bought nearly 1 million euros of the bank's shares.
+In August 2019, he bought nearly 1 million euros of the bank's shares.
 In Munich, he shares an office with his wife Ann-Kristin Achleitner, Michael Diekmann, Joachim Faber and Peter Löscher.